wp-plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==

+= 2.0.9 =
+* Fixed bug that was causing the username to be sent instead of the email when login with email was set to true in the default registration emails.
+* Fixed bug in Password Reset email when Login with email was on.
+* The "This email is already reserved to be used soon" error wasn't appearing on single site when Email Confirmation was on.
+Now it does when it is the case.
+* Fixed bug that was causing an upload incompatibility with WordPress media uploader.
+* Fixed bug that was causing Password strength and Password length error messages to not be translatable.
+* Interface changes to forms in admin area on Profile Builder Pages.
+* Added possibility to edit other users from the front end edit form when an admin is logged in.
+* Added a popup in unconfirmed email user listing in admin area where the admin can see the users meta information.
+* Add logout shortcode and menu link to Profile Builder.

 = 2.0.8 =
 * Fixed problem that when Email Confirmation was active the password in the registration emails was empty.
 We now have a placeholder for when we can't send the actual password.